 Our Global Strategic Information (GSI) group is the HIV strategic information partner to the National AIDS and STI Control Programme (NASCOP) of the Kenya Ministry of Health.
 We provide support for HIV surveillance and monitoring & evaluation activities through a cooperative agreement funded by Centers for Disease Control-Kenya (CDC-Kenya).
-We have a team of more than 20 programmatic staff in Kenya, hired through UCSF Global Health Sciences’ Global Programs for Research & Training office.
+We have a team of more than 20 programmatic staff in Kenya, hired through UCSF Institute for Global Health Sciences’ Global Programs for Research & Training office.
 GSI has been working in Kenya since 2002.

 Kenya AIDS Indicator Survey

 The AIDS Indicator Survey (AIS) is a standardized surveillance tool used to monitor nationally representative HIV/AIDS indicators in the general population to evaluate the response to the HIV epidemic and to inform HIV policy.
 GSI supported the Government of Kenya in data analysis and report writing for the first AIDS Indicator Survey (AIS) in 2007.
 GSI provided technical assistance on the design, implementation, analysis, and dissemination phases for the second AIS in 2012.
 Novel elements included electronic data capture, point of care (POC) testing for HIV and CD4 counts, HIV incidence testing, viral load testing, and antiretroviral testing.
 Findings from the second AIS provided information needed for advocacy and for evaluating and improving interventions for HIV prevention, treatment and care, and were disseminated via a final report and peer-reviewed publications in a JAIDS special supplement.